okaiso-uc/waph-okaiso/labs/lab2/README.md

   - Key press events were logged to the browser console for debugging and interactivity feedback.
   - ![part 1](part1.jpg) ![part 1.1 2](part1.1.jpg)

-#### Digital Clock:
-- Created a dynamic digital clock using JavaScript embedded within a `<script>` tag.
-- Utilized the `setInterval` function to update the clock at regular intervals, providing real-time information to users.

 #### External JavaScript for Enhanced Functionality:
 - Developed an external JavaScript file (`email.js`) for showing/hiding an email address on a button click.